1876 FA Cup final: Summary

-Etonian player Hon.
-Alfred Lyttelton also played first-class cricket, as depicted in this 1884 caricature.
+Etonian player Alfred Lyttelton also played first-class cricket, as depicted in this 1884 caricature.

 The final took place at Kennington Oval.
 Three sets of brothers played in the match: Francis and Hubert Heron lined up for the Wanderers, while the Etonians' team included Hon.
 Edward Lyttelton and his brother Hon.
 Alfred Lyttelton as well as Albert Meysey-Thompson and his brother Charles.
 The latter pair's surname had been simply Thompson until it was legally changed in 1874, and for the final Albert played under the name Thompson and Charles under the name Meysey.
 As of the 21st century, it remains the only FA Cup final in which two or more pairs of brothers played.
 The Etonian team also included Julian Sturgis, who had been born in the United States and was the first player to appear in the Cup final who was not born either in Britain or to British parents residing in the overseas territories of the British Empire.
-Hon.
 Arthur Kinnaird, who had captained Wanderers to victory in the 1873 final, now captained the Etonian team.
 The crowd was estimated by the press at 3,500, the largest for an FA Cup final to that point.

 Wanderers began the match with two full-backs, two half-backs and six forwards, while the Etonians opted for one full-back, two half-backs and seven forwards.
 Wanderers won the coin toss for the choice of ends in the first half and chose to start the game defending the Harleyford Road end of the Oval.
 The match was played in a strong wind, and when Frederick Maddison took a corner kick for Wanderers, the gale blew the ball back out of play.
 The Wanderers were awarded three early corner kicks, but none came to anything.
 Alfred Lyttelton made an attacking run but it was countered by the defending of Francis Birley and William Lindsay.
 A reporter for The Observer noted that "the game was carried on with great spirit by both sides without much advantage to either" for 35 minutes until Charles Wollaston eluded Thompson and passed the ball to John Hawley Edwards.
 With what a reporter for The Daily Telegraph called a "very fine kick", he put the ball into the Etonians' goal to give Wanderers the lead.
 The Wanderers' forwards had further attacking opportunities but were too slow to take a shot on goal and at half-time the score remained 1-0.
 The Daily Telegraph reporter praised Quintin Hogg, the Etonians' goalkeeper, for his "coolness and pluck" in the first half of the game.